Thinking about applying

 This section has information for people who have experienced institutional child sexual abuse who are thinking about applying to the National Redress Scheme.

-You can apply to the National Redress Scheme between 1 July 2018 and 30 June 2027.
+You can apply to the National Redress Scheme up to 30 June 2027.

 We have designed the process hoping it will not cause further distress.
 But there still might be times when this process may be difficult.